I am a Glasgow based Director and creative making work in theatre and screen for a wide range of audiences.

-Rosa is currently creating Which Wires What, visual, socio-political work for young audiences with The Weather Channel and Imaginate.
-Which Wires What recently previewed as a Work in Progress as part of the Edinburgh International Children's Festival.
+I am currently creating Trivial Drinking, a new visual-led performance for audiences aged 2-5, commissioned by Lyth Arts Centre.
+I previously created Which Wires What, a visual, socio-political work for young audiences with The Weather Channel and Imaginate.
+Which Wires What recently commissioned as a Work in Progress as part of the Edinburgh International Children's Festival.

-As an assistant director, Rosa has worked in both Scotland and England working alongside several different directors such as Jemima Levick, Graham McLaren, Ian Brown, Andy Arnold and Marilyn Imrie.
-Rosa was the assistant director for two CAT Award nominated productions The Lonesome West (Best Ensemble - Tron Theatre, 2016) and Great Expectations (Best Director & Best Design - Dundee Rep Theatre, 2015).
+As an assistant director, I have worked in both Scotland and England working alongside several different directors such as Jemima Levick, Graham McLaren, Ian Brown, Andy Arnold and Marilyn Imrie.
+I have been assistant director for two CAT Award nominated productions The Lonesome West (Best Ensemble - Tron Theatre, 2016) and Great Expectations (Best Director & Best Design - Dundee Rep Theatre, 2015).

 Rosa is a Young Access Consultant for Birds of Paradise Theatre Company - to find out more, visit: https://www.boptheatre.co.uk/yacs/